The Unseen (2016 film): Plot

 Eva is captured by a Chinese doctor fascinated with her condition.
 Once they realize she is missing, Bob and Darlene go on a frantic search for their daughter that eventually leads them to Mountainview.

 Bob’s aggressive behavior at the Mountainview facility results in his detainment.
 Dr. Amherst, who treated Bob’s father, tells Bob that his father did not commit suicide as Bob believed.
 Rather, he intentionally burned himself so that Bob would not discover his condition.
 Amherst also claims that Bob’s father did not die, although his current whereabouts are unknown.
 Amherst tries convincing Bob to remain at the facility for treatment, but Bob sneaks out during the night.

 Bob uncovers that Eva is also turning invisible and that her interest in his father’s condition led her to the hospital.
-Eventually, Bob tracks Eva to the Chinese grocery where she is held captive in a cage in the back room.
+Eventually, Bob tracks Eva to the Chinese grocery where she is being held captive in a cage in the back room.
 Bob rescues her.

 Bob decides to return to his home.
 Because Bob is so debilitated by his worsening transition into invisibility, Darlene agrees to let Eva drive him.

 On the way back, Bob gives Milton’s package to Nelson and instructs him to deliver it to Crisby.
 Crisby later opens it and discovers only a bagful of metal bolts.

 Eva stays with Bob for a while.
 Bob reveals his plan to kill himself at the mill, explaining that he only wished to see Eva one final time.
 Over Eva’s protests, Bob leaves for the mill.

-Criby comes to Bob’s house with a shotgun.
-Finding Eva alone, Crisby prepares to attack.
-Bob, having turned completely invisible, unexpectedly returns and beats Crisby to death.
+Crisby arrives at Bob’s house with a shotgun.
+Finding Eva alone, Crisby prepares to attack her but Bob, having turned completely invisible, unexpectedly returns and beats Crisby to death.
 Bob and Eva dump Crisby’s body for a bear to devour.

 Eva decides to go to college.
-In conversation about their mutual condition, Bob and Eva realize that the invisible presence who rescued Eva in the hospital basement was actually her grandfather, who is still alive.
+During a conversation about their mutual condition, Bob and Eva realise that the invisible presence who rescued Eva in the hospital basement was actually her grandfather, who is still alive.
 Eva and Bob begin making their way back to Morningview to find Bob’s father.